Mr & Mrs Khiladis

 Mr & Mrs Khiladis is an Indian Tamil-language celebrity stunt based reality television series based on the American series Fear Factor.
 The show first season was premiered on 17 September 2016 on Zee Tamil and also available to watch on digital platform ZEE5.
 The show was being host by Deepak Dinkar for all the seasons.

-Format

-The show about 10 real life Tamil television couples fighting against each other for 13 weeks.
-Once in three episodes, there will be an elimination.
-This will be done through voting the contestants themselves will vote for a Jodi (couple) that will then have to leave the show.

 Seasons overview

 Season 1

 The first season of the show began airing on 28 May 2016, and ended on 28 August 2016, after airing 28 episodes.
-The Show host by Deepak Dinkar.
+The show was hosted by Deepak Dinkar.